swehner/foos/Readme.md

 ## Acknowledgments

-Big thanks to [.Tuenti](http://www.tuenti.com) (the company we work at) where this project started as a HackMeUp.
+Big thanks to [Tuenti](http://www.tuenti.com), where this project started as a HackMeUp and to Laura Andina for the UI design!

 Team:
- * Laura Andina
  * Jesús Bravo
  * Daniel Pañeda
  * Stefan Wehner